AVEVA/CONNECT-data-services-developer-docs/content/_includes/data-views-components.md

-A data view is a declarative query and shape for OSIsoft Cloud Services (OCS) data.
+A data view is a declarative query and shape for AVEVA Data Hub data.
 It includes the following objects, which you will configure as you complete the data view creation workflow:

 - **Query**: Determines what data items are included in a data view.
 Queries can include streams or assets.
 A data view can have multiple queries.